hubrizer/PortableBackupKit/docs/README.txt

 * Optional Brevo e-mail when a run finishes, summarizing remote info, files transferred and data volume

 * `update.ps1` pulls new versions using Git in PATH or `git.exe` in this folder
+* `menu.bat` provides a simple menu for setup, restore, uninstall and update

 * Uses `--stats-log-level NOTICE` so totals appear in the log and e-mail
 * Setup lets you set timeouts and retry counts to avoid stalled transfers